python/mypy/docs/source/class_basics.rst

 You can also override a statically typed method with a dynamically typed one.
-This allows dynamically typed code to override methods defined in library classes without worrying about their type signatures, similar to Python.
+This allows dynamically typed code to override methods defined in library classes without worrying about their type signatures.

-There is no runtime enforcement that the method override returns a value that is compatible with the original return type, since types are erased in the Python semantics:
+There is no runtime enforcement that the method override returns a value that is compatible with the original return type, since annotations have no effect at runtime:

 .. code-block:: python